 - Read the guidance and advice on the M4C website to ensure you are eligible and to decide if you want to apply.

 - Contact a research centre or prospective supervisor and discuss your project ideas with them.
-As your project must fall within the scope of AHRC guidelines, most projects at Coventry will be located in one of the following research centres: C-DARE, CAMC, CPC, CTPSR.
-At least one of your supervisors would normally be a core or associate member of one of those research centres, but others on your team may be from outside that research centre, including from another M4C university.
+As your project must fall within the scope of AHRC guidelines, most projects at Coventry will be located in one of the following research centres: Centre for Dance Research, Centre for Arts Memory and Communities, Centre for Post Digital Cultures and Centre for Trust, Peace and Social Relations.
+At least one of your supervisors would be a member of one of those research centres, but others on your team may be from outside that research centre, including from another M4C university.

-- Develop your proposal before the application workshop on 16 November 2019.
+- Develop your proposal before the application workshop.

 - Attend the workshop, then revise your proposal accordingly in discussion with your supervisory team.

-- Complete Coventry University and M4C applications in December 2019.
+- Complete Coventry University and M4C applications by 10 January 2024.

 We suggest that applicants follow this procedure regarding References: